Searching for the best work from home jobs (and good websites where you can find jobs you can do from home) can be a pain.

 22. Virtual Assistant

 Find a busy businessperson who wishes they had about three different clones of themselves to get all their work done, and you’ve found yourself an amazing work from home job.
 Virtual assistants can do everything from answer phone calls, to schedule appointments, respond to emails and send cold emails on behalf of your client.
 You can help them out from the comfort of your home and get paid for (usually) fairly simple work.
 Not a bad gig!

 23. SEO Consultant

 Search engine optimization: the oxygen of every website on the internet.
-Optimizing a site for search engines can make or break a business, as everyone uses the internet to find just about everything these days.
-Work from home jobs helping businesses navigate these new waters are in high supply, so brush up on your SEO knowledge and start putting yourself out there.
+Optimizing a blog for search engines can make or break a business, as everyone uses the internet to find just about everything these days.
+Work from home jobs helping businesses navigate these new waters are in high supply, so brush up on your SEO knowledge (especially when it comes to learning how to write a headline that’ll rank high in organic search) and start putting yourself out there.
 These days, knowing about search engine optimization is the golden ticket, and small businesses are usually in dire need of understanding how they can rank higher in Google’s search results.